JoeAkaSepp/mmt-b2019_mitterbauer_schmidhuber_frontend/_docs/components/heading.md

 Headlines 1 through 3 are larger than the body text and are reserved for short, important text.

-{% include pattern_block.html url='/src/patterns/components/heading/headline-4.html' %}
+{% include pattern_block.html url='/src/patterns/components/heading/label.html' %}

-Headline 4 is for form label heading.
+Headline 4 and Labels are mainly for form label heading.

+{% include pattern_block.html url='/src/patterns/components/heading/paragraph.html' %}

+Paragraphs are for normal text areas.